nus-cs2103-AY2425S1/ip/docs/README.md

 <img width="1710" alt="Ui" src="https://github.com/user-attachments/assets/01d31738-33f4-4ae6-9c65-f9bed287d5ac">

+<br><br>
 Welcome to Prince, your personal task management assistant!
 Prince helps to keep track of all your tasks, whether they are regular ToDo tasks, tasks with Deadlines or just events, in a simple and efficient way.

+## Set-up Instructions
+1. Install java 17 on your computer if you have not already done so.
+2. Download the .jar file of Prince here.
+3. Save it to a folder in your computer.
+4. Open up terminal on your computer.
+5. Type in the command ```cd``` and navigate to the folder the .jar file is located.
+6. Type in the command ```java -jar prince.jar```.
+7. Prince can now be run!

+## Features

 <img width="1710" alt="UiAdd" src="https://github.com/user-attachments/assets/58382ed8-2883-4845-8dbf-cda149753752">

-## Adding ToDo task
+### ***Adding ToDo task***

 This action adds a simple to-do task without any date or time constraints.